 It is ideal for construction zones to have specific areas that are for people to walk on.
 There is a greater risk of a struck-by incident when there is heavy equipment present.
 Anyone passing through an area that has a worker above head should have the proper PPE.
 There is a risk of being struck-by debris.

 Caught In Or Between Incidents

-When operating equipment, always wear proper PPE.
+When operating heavy equipment, always wear proper PPE.
 The worker should also be aware of the safety requirements to do their job.
 Hair should be pulled back and put up at all times, and no loose clothing should be worn.

 Best Practices for a Safe Work Environment

 A clean work area is the safest area to have.
 When things are cluttered and not picked up, there is more of a chance of someone getting hurt.
 Whether it be tripping over something or slipping on wet floors.

 All areas that cannot be cleaned promptly should be properly identified.
 This will avoid unnecessary injuries from broken tools.
 When you have a space that gets wet from rainwater or gets slick, consider putting a grit down to avoid falls.
 Anywhere that there are steps up or down, mark them to be visible to everyone at all times.